In the Internet of Things (IoT), where billions of small, battery-powered

 leading choice in supply chains around the world.
 The RAIN Alliance industry

-association reports that, in 2019 alone, nearly 19 billion RAIN RFID ICs were
+association reports that, in 2020 alone, billion RAIN RFID ICs were

 shipped for use in tagging applications.